 Mitochondria are the powerhouses of the cell with numerous physiological, molecular, and genetic functions (Box 1).
 Every study of mitochondrial health and disease is faced with Evolution, Age, Gender and sex, Lifestyle, and Environment (EAGLE) as essential background conditions intrinsic to the individual patient or subject, cohort, species, tissue and to some extent even cell line.
 As a large and coordinated group of laboratories and researchers, the mission of the global MitoEAGLE Network is to generate the necessary scale, type, and quality of consistent data sets and conditions to address this intrinsic complexity.
 Harmonization of experimental protocols and implementation of a quality control and data management system are required to interrelate results gathered across a spectrum of studies and to generate a rigorously monitored database focused on mitochondrial respiratory function.
-In this way, researchers within the same and across different disciplines will be positioned to compare findings across traditions and generations to an agreed upon set of clearly defined and accepted international standards.
+In this way, researchers within the same and across different disciplines can compare findings across traditions and generations to clearly defined and accepted international standards.

 Reliability and comparability of quantitative results depend on the accuracy of measurements under strictly-defined conditions.
 A conceptual framework is required to warrant meaningful interpretation and comparability of experimental outcomes carried out by research groups at different institutes.
 With an emphasis on quality of research, collected data can be useful far beyond the specific question of a particular experiment.
+Standardization and homogenization of terminology, methodology, and data sets could lead to the development of open-access databases such as those that have been developed for National Institutes of Health sponsored research in genetics, proteomics, and metabolomics.
 Enabling meta-analytic studies is the most economic way of providing robust answers to biological questions (Cooper et al. 2009).
 Vague or ambiguous jargon can lead to confusion and may relegate valuable signals to wasteful noise.
 For this reason, measured values must be expressed in standard units for each parameter used to define mitochondrial respiratory function.
 Harmonization of nomenclature and definition of technical terms are essential to improve the awareness of the intricate meaning of current and past scientific vocabulary, for documentation and integration into databases in general, and quantitative modelling in particular (Beard 2005).
 The focus on coupling states and fluxes through metabolic pathways of aerobic energy transformation in mitochondrial preparations is a first step in the attempt to generate a conceptually-oriented nomenclature in bioenergetics and mitochondrial physiology.
 Coupling states of intact cells, the protonmotive force, and respiratory control by fuel substrates and specific inhibitors of respiratory enzymes will be reviewed in subsequent communications.